-- Staff and families will be trained and educated in sanitation and hygiene instruction through thorough training and review of this protocol, posters, and routines (See Appendix E). - The principal will review the full Return-to-School plan with faculty and staff prior to students returning to campus. - Parents must review and acknowledge the plan prior to their students returning to campus.
-Principals will present the plan to their communities by webinar and make themselves available for questioning. - o The school will distribute all diocesan communication and public service announcements pertaining to the plan. - o The school will draw particular attention to at-home and at-school screening, PPE, and hygienic procedures and materials (See Appendix B). - Teachers will provide initial and routine instruction in social distancing and health practices to their students in keeping with all provisions of this protocol. - Schools will Highlight any changes to this Plan via their information system, and post the updated Plan on the school website. - Activities where there is increased likelihood for transmission from contaminated exhaled droplets-such as singing, yelling, chanting, blowing wind instruments -are not permitted at this time.
+- Staff and families will be trained and educated in sanitation and hygiene instruction through thorough training and review of protocols (See Appendix C). - The principal will review the full Return-to-School plan with faculty and staff prior to students returning to campus. - Parents will review and acknowledge the plan prior to their students returning to campus.
+Principals will present the plan to their communities by webinar and make themselves available for questioning. - The school will distribute all diocesan communication and public service announcements pertaining to the plan. - The school will draw particular attention to at-home and at-school screening, PPE, and hygienic procedures and materials (See Appendix C). - Teachers will provide initial and routine instruction in social distancing and health practices to their students in keeping with the provisions of this protocol - The school will highlight any changes to this Plan through School Speak and post the updated Plan on the at www.hs-ps.com

-- Implement procedures for turning in assignments to minimize contact. - Consider the use of non-classroom space for instruction, including regular use of outdoor space, weather permitting. - Avoid sharing things; where sharing occurs, clean, and disinfect between uses. - Lessons that involve food prep, or shared snacks are prohibited (bake sales, friendships, salads, etc.)
+- Activities where there is an increased likelihood for transmission from contaminated exhaled droplets, such as singing, yelling, chanting, blowing wind instruments are not permitted at this time - Implement procedures for turning in assignments to minimize contact - Consider the use of non-classroom space for instruction, including regular use of outdoor space, weather permitting - Avoid sharing things; where sharing occurs, clean, and disinfect between uses - Lessons that involve food prep, or shared snacks are prohibited (bake sales, friendships salads, etc.)